oggewallgren/MATMOD-Modules/Problem Modules/module7/module7.md

 - **The relative frequency of precipitation on all days during these years?**

 We don't want to use a sample from all days the past five years as this data would not give us correct information for the specific month of May.
-We would have much data wich is usually good for giving a good probability, the majority of the data would be misleading since its not telling us much about the weather in may.
-Its reasonable that ther percipitation frequency in december will not tell us much about may 19.
+We would have much data wich is usually good for giving a good probability, the majority of the data would be misleading since its not telling us much about the weather in May.
+Its reasonable that ther percipitation frequency in december will not tell us much about May 19.

 Considering all of these pros and cons about the models we think it reasonable to choose: **The relative frequency of precipitation on all days in May during these years**.

 Analyzing the same models but with data gathered from the past hundred years we arrive at the same conclusion, to consider all dates in May.
-We believe that if we were to choose the model that only takes May 19 into consideration we still only have 100 data points.
+We believe that if we were to choose the model that only takes May 19 into consideration, we still only have 100 data points.
 This is still a small sample and it would not produce a reliable result.
 If we were to choose all days within a hundred years as the last model suggest, we have the same issue as before but worse.
-We have a huge set of data but many of these data points would be useless.
+We have a huge set of data but many of these data points would be misleading.

 For all three models there is something important we have to consider.
 When choosing the model, we have to make critical assumptions.
 Examples of this is that the weather climate has remained the same throughout the 100 years.
 We know that this is not true due to pollution factours, industrial growth and large increases in human population.
 Considering that these assumptions has to be made and that they are dependant on so many variables we believe that choosing a model does require human judgement.
 However, this must not always be the case.
 If we were model a problem that we human could not give valueble input to, e.q quantum problems that we can't visualize or determine based on history.
 This could be a situation where a computer would do a better job of choosing the model based on the set of rules we can define for the problem.